EphemeralSpace/docs/src/templates/docs/mask-template.md

 > **Description:** (1-2 sentence description of what this mask thematically represents)
 >
 > **Objectives:** (List only mask-specific objectives)
+>
+> *(A sentence of flavor text of character dialogue someone with this mask might say in-character)*

 ## Concept
 Outline the holistic concept of this mask.